 Many of the winged FA and FC cars, along with several of the non-winged FF cars are produced by some of the same companies that make Indy cars such as Lola, Van Diemen and Reynard.
 FA cars have motors that generate as much as 240hp.
 Motorcycle engines are the basis for the F1000 class where displacement is limited to 1000cc.
 The FC runs a stock 2-liter engine with about 150hp while the FF 1600 motors make around 120hp.
 FM utilizes a sealed Mazda rotary engine.
 FV includes many home-built cars, as well as cars built by proven manufacturers, and is one of the most competitive and popular classes in SCCA.
 FV entries all run 1200cc stock VW engines.
 F500s run small displacement, two-stroke engines like snowmobiles, and are one of the least expensive classes to run in SCCA.

-There are four classes of purpose-built road racing cars with full fiberglass bodies.
+There are three classes of purpose-built road racing cars with full fiberglass bodies.
 Underneath, these cars are pure racing machines.
 The power plants in these cars vary from home-built "pieces and parts" engines to sealed identical motors.

 American Sedan® (AS), comprised of Chevrolet Camaros, Pontiac Firebirds and Ford Mustangs, are production-based chassis with modified suspensions and brakes.
 Engines are carbureted 302 and 305 CID V-8s that have been balanced and blueprinted.